TrevorDeTutor/100daysofgo/unit-2/README.md

 - rune and int32 are interchangeable.
 Go 1.9 introduced the ability to declare your own type aliases.
 A byte is an alias for the uint8 type.
 A rune is an alias for the int32 type.

-- To display the characters rather than their numeric values, the %c format verb can be used with Printf
+- To display the characters rather than their numeric values, the `%c` format verb can be used with Printf

-- len function can determine the length for a variety of types.
+- `len` function can determine the length for a variety of types.

+#### Lesson 10: Converting between types
+- If you have variables of different types, you must convert the values to the same type before they can be used together

+qn: convert the variable red to an unsigned 8-bit integer?
+- uint8(red)

+Summary
+- Conversion between types is explicit to avoid ambiguity.
+- The `strconv` package provides functions for converting strings to and from other types.